Gombe Stream

 Only by Boat from Kigoma

-Forest, Mountain, and Lake in Harmony
+Forest, Mountain, and Lake

 Gombe is a narrow ribbon of montane forest, clinging to steep escarpments and streams (Kakombe, Mitumba) as they rush down to the crystal-blue waters of Lake Tanganyika.
 It is one of the most biologically intimate landscapes in Africa.

-The park is a place of natural wonder, where the distant pant-hoots of chimpanzees echo through the valleys, creating a profound, unforgettable atmosphere.
+"The distant pant-hoots of chimpanzees echo through the valleys, creating a profound, unforgettable atmosphere."

 Defining Features

-Wildlife Overview: Primates and Primatology
+Primates & Primatology

 Chimpanzee Trekking & Study